 She has been a talk radio host and producer, a staff writer covering the pharmaceutical industry, a freelance writer covering whatever anyone would pay her to do, a schoolteacher, a writing tutor, a janitor, a party store employee, a legal assistant, an editor, a bathtub talk show host, a sports blogger, and a ton of other stuff.
 In 2008, she was a citizen journalist for MTV News.
 She got to be on TRL.

-Recent roles include "The Jim Gaffigan Show" on TVLand (2016) and the critically acclaimed short film "The Focus Group" (2016), which she also wrote.
+Recent roles include "Corporate" on Comedy Central (2018), "The Jim Gaffigan Show" on TVLand (2016) and the critically acclaimed short film "The Focus Group" (2016), which she also wrote.

 Sara attended Emerson College and has a degree in Creative Writing from Warren Wilson College in Asheville, N.C.
 She has an M.A. in Secondary School Education from Teachers College at Columbia University.
 She is a freelance writer, with four cover stories for BUST magazine under her belt.
 She travels frequently to speak to college students about mental health awareness.